IbrahimaDiallo32/Calculator/README.md

 To execute the Web Application:
 1. Make sure to follow the steps in the [Environment](#environment) instructions
 2. Open your command Line interface and Navigate to the project Directory of this project using the 'cd' command:

+   **Note: You must be in the directory of Calculator to run "Cd calculatorEngineUnitTest".
+Otherwise, it will say it cannot find a path and doesn't exist.**
       ```
     cd calculator_App
       ```